Zoranan/CPP_Grep/README.md

 ## TODO

-- Mostly this needs a lot of ad-hoc testing to find the glaring bugs and correct them.
+- Mostly this needs a lot of ad-hoc testing to find bugs and correct them.
 - Automated testing should be created as well
 - Multiline and Singleline modes need to be implemented
 - Case insensitive mode needs to be implemented for CharRange